puppetlabs/trapperkeeper-webserver-jetty9/doc/example-web-service.md

    responses to an endpoint.
 It depends on the count-service above to use as a primitive hit counter.
    See https://github.com/ring-clojure/ring for documentation on Ring."

-  ;; This service needs functionality from the webserver-service, and the count service.
+  ;; This service needs functionality from the webserver service, and the count service.
-  {:depends [[:webserver-service add-ring-handler]
+  [[:WebserverService add-ring-handler]
-             [:count-service inc-and-get]]
+   [:CountService inc-and-get]]

-   ;; This service provides a shutdown function.
-   :provides [shutdown]}
+  ;; Implement the `init` lifecycle function to register the ring handler (init [this context]
     (let [endpoint "/bert"]
-    (add-ring-handler (partial ring-handler inc-and-get endpoint) endpoint)
+      (add-ring-handler (partial ring-handler inc-and-get endpoint) endpoint))
-    ;; Return the service's exposed function map.
+    context)

+  (stop [this context]
-    {:shutdown #(log/info "Bert service shutting down")}))
+    (log/info "Bert service shutting down")
+    context))
 ```

-The general structure of this service is similar to the _hit count_ service; it contains a list of dependencies and
+The general structure of this service is similar to the _hit count_ service.
-providers at the top and a map of provided functions at the bottom but this one has more content in the middle, which is
-where service-specific code generally resides.

-Since this service requires the use of functionality from other services, the `:depends` key contains a list of two
+Since this service requires the use of functionality from other services, the dependency list contains two
 dependent services and the functions that are required from each.
 The element containing
-`[:webserver-service add-ring-handler]` states that the `add-ring-handler` function from the
+`[:WebserverService add-ring-handler]` states that the `add-ring-handler` function from the
-`:webserver-service` is needed by this service.
+`:WebserverService` is needed by this service.
 And, of course, we also need to pull in the `inc-and-get` function
 from the _hit count_ service previously defined.
-This is accomplished by the `[:count-service inc-and-get]` dependency
+This is accomplished by the `[:CountService inc-and-get]` dependency
 list item.

 #### Ring handlers